Online Resources & Scholarships for Nurse Practitioner Students

 Key #1: Beef up your experience and volunteer work.

-Competitive scholarships are often awarded on a points system based on a number of factors.
-Among the factors typically considered are professional nursing work experience (often in a specific area of practice within the nursing field) and participation in community service and other volunteer activities.
-Invest some time in beefing up your work experience and volunteer accomplishments before applying for scholarships.
+Competitive scholarships are often awarded on a points system based on a number of factors, such as professional work experience and participation in community service and other volunteer activities.
+So, consider investing some time in beefing up your work experience and volunteer accomplishments before applying for scholarships.

 Key #2: Create an impactful personal statement.

-It’s likely that fellow scholarship applicants have impressive backgrounds similar to yours in terms of GPA on earlier college coursework, work and volunteer experience, resume/CV, letters of recommendation, etc. One of the best ways to set yourself apart from the competition then is to submit an exceptional personal statement.
+One of the best ways to set yourself apart from your scholarship competition is to submit an exceptional personal statement.
 Don’t skimp on the time and effort you invest in its content and be sure that you review your statement carefully for spelling and grammatical errors before sending it in.

 Key #3: Get your application in early.